thymeleaf/thymeleaf/README.markdown

              |
              +->expression22.thtest

-When we ask the standard test resolver to resolve `"tests"`, it will create the following *testable* structure:
+When we ask the standard test resolver to resolve that folder called `tests` (with `"classpath:tests"`), it will create the following *testable artifact* structure:

    * A *Test Sequence* called `tests`, containing:
      * A *Test Sequence* called `warmup` containing: